sterbini/IPAC2026_NL_matching/README.md

 We can now move to the second question: we have the projected profile $\rho_{\vec{x}}$ and we would like to obtain the matched  $\rho$ given the NL topology (KAM hypothesis).
 In the linear case, we can address this question by the inverse Abel transform.
 For the non-linear case we can get inspired by longitudinal tomography, LT (with all the differences between the two cases: LT solve the 2D phase space distribution from initial distribution from longitudinal time-varying profile.
 Here we want to focuse on steady state projection in >2D case).
 The 2D NL case can be dealt with the scraping method ``à la Kostas''.

-Here I think the key is the projection of the tori on the x-y plane.
-A single point in x,y belongs to infinite tori and a single torus projects in infinite x-y points with different `multiplicity (crossing)'.
+Here I think the key is the projection of the tori on the $x-y$ plane.
+A single point in $x-y$ belongs to infinite tori and a single torus projects in infinite $x-y$ points with different ``multiplicity (crossing)''.
 The solutions is to define a list of tori; for each torus define its domain of projection with multiplicity.

 Starting from a mesh in x-y we can compute the ``layers'' of each single torus on this mesh.
 The xy projection is the linear combination of all layers.
-The coefficient of this linear combination are the unknown to find (e.g., via least square minimization).
+The coefficient of this linear combination are the unknown to find (e.g., via least squares minimization).